MuhammadAliMiran/MuhammadAliMiran/README.md

-# Muhammad All
+# Heeey there!

 ## Data Scientist

-Hi there, I'm Muhammad All, a data scientist with experience in various projects.
+I'm Muhammad Ali Miran, a data scientist with experience in various projects.
 I have a strong background in machine learning, computer vision, and natural language processing.

 ### Projects